 DELIVERABLES STATUS Complete the equipment acquisition for Grant Years 2019, 2020, and 2021 for the regional Citizen Corps Program by September 30, 2023.
-The completion date has changed.
-The grant years 2020 and 2021 were extended to May 31, 2024, and September 30, 2024.
-The equipment acquisition for the grant year 2019 is complete, the equipment acquisition for 2020 will be completed in 2023, and the 2021 equipment acquisition will be completed in 2024.
-Support continuous CERT training to metro Atlanta citizens by providing 18 CERT Trainers in the Region by September 30, 2023.
-The CERT Train the Trainer is scheduled for September 12-14 and will be hosted by Cobb County at their training facility.
+The grant years 2020 and 2021 were extended to May 31, 2024.
+The equipment acquisition for grant year 2019 was completed in 2023.
+The equipment acquisition for grant years 2020 and 2021 will be completed in 2024.
+Support continuous CERT training to metro Atlanta citizens by providing 18 CERT Trainers in the Region ng to metro Atlanta The CERT Train the Trainer was held at the Cobb County by September 30, 2023. people were certified to provide CERT training.